Running Reports

 Format Tab

-The format tab includes page setup option and numeric and/or symbol formatting.
+The Format tab includes page setup options and numeric and/or symbol formatting.

 Hide Settings